Imaginary-Horizons-Productions/DirectoryBot/README.md

 ### import
 This command copies your data for matching platforms from a given server.
 #### Importing data
-`@DirectoryBot import (channel mention or snowflake from source server)` There are two ways to indicate which server to import from: by mentioning a channel from that server, or by providing the server's snowflake.

-To get a channel mention, start a message in the server you want to import from.
+`@DirectoryBot import (channel mention or snowflake from source server)`There are two ways to indicate which server to import from: by mentioning a channel from that server, or by providing the server's snowflake.To get a channel mention, start a message in the server you want to import from.
 Start with #, then autocomplete.
-You can then copy-paste the blue link into your command in the destination server.

-To get a server's snowflake, first activate Developer Mode in your User Settings.
+You can then copy-paste the blue link into your command in the destination server.To get a server's snowflake, first activate Developer Mode in your User Settings.
 Then you can right-click on the source server and select "Copy ID" from the drop-down menu.
 ### tell, send
 This command sends your information on the given platform to the given user.
 #### Tell someone your data
 `@DirectoryBot tell (platform) (user)`
 ### lookup
 This command messages you the entries a given platform.
 You can limit your results to a set of users by mentioning them at the end of the command.
-#### Look up for a platform
+#### Look up a platform
 `@DirectoryBot lookup (platform)`
 #### Filter for users
 `@DirectoryBot lookup (platform) (users)`